MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 |EN→PR    |74.58           |90.22          |48.44          |79.01          |86.68          |68.72          |
 |EN+PR    |**75.59**       |90.22          |**50.1**       |79.61          |87.62          |69.36          |

-Experimental results with all the scenarios, using XLM-RoBERTa pre-trained language are presented below:
+Experimental results with all the scenarios, using XLM-RoBERTa pre-trained language are displayed:

 |Strategy | ATIS                                         ||| MASSIVE                                     |||
 | :---:   |     :---:      |    :---:      |    :---:      |    :---:      |    :---:      |    :---:      |